Program for Assertive Community Treatment (PACT)

 About the Assertive Community Treatment Model (ACT)

-ACT was developed in the early 1970s in Madison, Wisconsin, as a robust outpatient service system to facilitate deinstitutionalization and assist people with severe mental health conditions in moving from long-term state hospitals to community settings.
+ACT was developed in the early 1970s in Madison, Wisconsin, as a robust outpatient service system to facilitate deinstitutionalization and assist people with serious mental health conditions in moving from long-term state hospitals to community settings.

 It has since been replicated and adapted nationally and internationally with a large body of research supporting ACT’s efficacy in reducing hospital and jail recidivism and length of stays, increasing community tenure and perceived quality of life, and diverting individuals at risk of long-term hospitalization.